circleci/circleci-docs/jekyll/_docs/introduction.md

 ## Continuous Deployment

 If your tests pass, then you can deploy your code to development, staging, production, or other environments.
-The way you do this will depend on the infrastructure you are deploying too.
+The way you do this will depend on the infrastructure you are deploying to.
 Some examples:

 * [AWS CodeDeploy][doc-awscd]
 * [AWS EC2 Container Service (ECS)][doc-awsecs]